AlejandroALopez/thryft-takehome-assignment/README.md

 - GraphQL backend
 - Better styling for package components
 - On a successful submit, send an email to the address provided with shipment info
+- Enhance the instagram handle input field by validating it (search in instagram database) if possible